 - Preheat the oven to 475°.

-- Zest the lime and slice in half.
-Slice one lime half into six wedges. *Reserve two wedges &, cut them in half for garnish.
+- Zest the limes and then slice in half.
+Slice one lime half into small wedges and reserve one per person for garnish.

 - Wash and dry the jalapeños and slice into thin rounds.

-- Wash, dry, and slice the zucchini with a mandolin or knife into very thin slices.
+- Wash, pat dry, and slice the zucchini with a mandolin or knife into very thin slices.